OSGeo/gdal/doc/source/programs/ogrlineref.rst

 Description
 -----------

-The :program:`ogrlineref` program can be used for:
+The :program:`ogrlineref` program can be used to:

--  create linear reference file from input data
+-  create a linear reference file from input data

 -  return the "linear referenced" distance for the projection of the input coordinates (point) on the path